bergercookie/mastert_present/PITCHME.md

 <hr>

-Use a shell script that defines a list of environment variables.
-Source that in robot.
+Use `a shell script` that defines a list of environment variables.
+Source that in every robot agent separately.
 Based on the variables set, launch the corresponding processes.

 ---?code=codes/real_time_config.sh&lang=bash